ihumanable/patch/pages/guide-book/02-patching.md

 end
 ```

-`assert_called` supports the `:_` wildcard atom.
+`assert_called/1` supports the `:_` wildcard atom.
 In the above example the following assertion would also pass.

 ```elixir
 assert_called String.upcase(:_)